PlayfulProcess/jongu_card/README.md

 This repository serves as a starter template for developing web applications using Django for the backend and React with Vite for the frontend.
 It includes a Docker setup for easy environment management and deployment.

+This is a product intended to be part of a wider platform that I am currently developing, but that might take years.
+If you are inteested in exploring and collaborating, you can look here: https://jongu.org/.

 ## Setup Instructions

 ### Prerequisites